mmurdoch/arduinounit/README.md

 in your `setup()`.
 Note the library does not set the baud rate - you have to do that in your `setup()`.

-## Output (basics)
+## Verbosity (basics)

 Normal ArduinoUnit verbosity reports only failed assertions, the status (pass,skip,fail) of completed tests, and a summary.
-All this output appears on the Serial stream.

 ### Seeing more.

-It is often useful to see the results of assertions even when they pass.
+It is often useful to see the results of assertions [and footnotes] even when they pass.
 If you want to trace everything in this way, you can turn on all output with `Test::min_verbosity = TEST_VERBOSITY_ALL` in your setup.

 ### Seeing less more.